 Low-level parameter justifications

 Low-level parameters 1-9 in table 3.1 support the high-level key performance parameters.
+It is known from detailed simulations that fulfilling these parameters results in the anticipated performance given above.

 The required pointing resolution can be achieved if performance requirements 1-3 in table 3.1 are fulfilled.